A Guide Toward Camera Shots: Frames and Sizes

 6 Min Read

 A movie is a carefully crafted sequence of camera shots, each composed of carefully chosen size, angle, and framing.
 Choosing which shot composition fits which scene and how characters should be portrayed in the frame is the result of the director’s knowledge of filmmaking, cinematography, and how they want to introduce their audience to the movie scene.
-So, it is crucial to have a complete understanding of how to establish the tone of the film using a suitable composition.
+So, it is crucial to have a complete understanding of how to establish the tone of the film using a suitable composition even basic camera shots.

 camera_scenes-01-scaled